 Girl Scouting helps girls develop their full individual potential; relate to others with increasing understanding, skill, and respect; develop values to guide their actions and provide the foundation for sound decision-making; and contribute to the improvement of society through their abilities, leadership skills, and cooperation with others.

 An International Family Through its membership in the World Association of Girl Guides and Girl Scouts (WAGGGS), Girl Scouts of the USA is part of a worldwide family of 10 million girls and adults in 145 countries.
 GSUSA and Catholic Church Relationship Girl Scouts of the USA is proud of its 100-year relationship with the Catholic Church and is very pleased by the support of the US Conference of Catholic Bishops for the Girl Scout Program.
+Interested in joining or learning more?
+Visit the Girl Scouts of Western Washington page.

 The Girl Scout Promise